Apr 27, 2018|

 - In 1933, Band of Holes was first brought to the light by an aviator named Robert Shippee who published a photograph in National Geographic.

-- In 1953, Victor Wolfgang von Hagen inspected the site and described the holes as pre-Inca graves,
+- Victor Wolfgang von Hagen inspected the site in 1953.
+He described the holes as pre-Inca graves,

 - in his book The Royal Road of the Inca, thus compounding the mystery.

-- in 1970’s, Frederic Engel and Dwight Wallace visited the site. in his book The Inca Road System, John Hyslop writes “They are between two important Inca sites (Tambo Colorado and Lima la Vieja), and very near the point where the Inca coastal road crosses the road to the highlands.
-They might be one of the empire’s larger storage sites”.”
+- Frederic Engel and Dwight Wallace visited the site in the ’70s.
+In his book The Inca Road System, John Hyslop writes “They are between two important Inca sites, and very near the point where the Inca coastal road crosses the road to the highlands.
+They might be one of the empire’s larger storage sites.”

 - In 2015, Archaeologists from UCLA made a visit to the site.
 They used drones to create a very detailed map of the holes.
-They speculate that the holes may have been a method of measuring the produce that would be given to the Inca state as a tribute.
+They speculate that the holes may have been a method of measuring Incan produce.

 Love Staying Up-To-Date With All The Latest South American News?
 Visit Our Blog!